Victorian Railways E type carriage: The Steel Overland, the Standard Gauge and the Blue & Gold (1949-1980)

 As new steel carriages were introduced for The Overland from 1949, the joint-stock E Type carriage fleet was progressively split among the VR and SAR.
 The South Australian Railways purchased the Victorian Railways' equity in some cars and vice versa for others.
 By 1969 the whole fleet had been distributed, with Barwon and Glenelg scrapped, Baderloo sold, Torrens preserved, Angas, Dargo, Finnis, Onkaparinga, and Tambo going to the South Australian Railways, while Acheron, Coliban, Inman, Pekina, and Loddon went to the Victorian Railways, joining their pre-existing fleet of Long W and E type cars Sleeper No.1 through No.5.

 Little changed at the end of the war as it took many years to catch up on the backlog of maintenance.
 In 1949 Taggerty was restored to the Bendigo train after a seven-year absence.
-In 1954 Queen Elizabeth II and the Duke of Edinburgh travelled around Australia, their Royal train in Victoria included E cars State No.4, Goulburn, and 34CE, in addition to State No.5, the Dining Car from the Spirit of Progress, Avoca, and three AS cars.
+In 1954 Queen Elizabeth II and the Duke of Edinburgh travelled around Australia, their Royal train in Victoria included E cars State Car No.4, Goulburn, and 34CE, in addition to State No.5, the Dining Car from the Spirit of Progress, Avoca, and three AS cars.
 This made State 4, Goulburn, and 34CE the first E cars to be painted in Victorian Railways Blue and Gold.

 On 10 October 1955 Restaurant cars Kiewa and Moyne, formerly 21AE and 26AE respectively, entered service on the Warrnambool and Horsham lines, having finally been completed after being put on hold during the war.
 In these roles the two cars took the place of steel cars Tanjil and Moorabool, which had been introduced just before the war broke out and were withdrawn and stored thereafter.